Gyunikuchan/crypto-stats/readme.md

 ### Other Considerations
 - A single entity can control multiple addresses<br/>
-- Some consensus are easier/cheaper to game (e.g.buying votes) <br/>
+- Some consensus are easier/cheaper to game (e.g. buying votes)<br/>
 - Some networks have higher barriers to entry either in governance or in execution<br/>
 - Some networks have claims/properties we assume to be true, but may not be so in practice<br/>
 - Some of the top wealth holders are exchanges, but it still poses a threat should the exchange misbehave<br/>